-Similar to putting a splint on broken fingers, our body reacts to violent motions by shutting down certain muscle groups, our nervous system goes into a fight or flight state, and our ligaments can become more lax.
+Similar to putting a splint on broken fingers, our body reacts to violent motions by shutting down certain muscle groups, our nervous system goes into a fight or flight state, and our ligaments can become more relaxed.

-There are two categories of Soft-Tissue Injuries that occur in the body; Acute, and Chronic.
+There are two categories of Soft-Tissue Injuries that occur in the body; Acute and Chronic.

-- Chronic injuries are long lasting and can affect your Activities of Daily Living.
+- Chronic injuries are long-lasting and can affect your Activities of Daily Living.